 BOIL: Cut the carrots into 1/4 inch slices, place in a saucepan, and cover with water.
 Boil for about 9 minutes or until soft.

 Extra storage tip: Don’t store carrots next to ethylene gas producing fruits like pears and apples.

 APPEARANCE: A mix of red, pink, purple, and white colors with circular or elongated shapes.

 PREPARATION: Thinly slice.
 Use as a garnish in salads, add to soups or stews, or sauté with butter and seasonings for 2-3 minutes.

 APPEARANCE: A mix of purple, white, or multi-colored with a circular or elongated shape.

 ROAST: Preheat the oven to 400 °F. Peel rinsed turnips and cut into similarly sized pieces.
 Toss with olive oil, salt, pepper, and any other seasonings you’d like and roast for 15-20 minutes or until tender when pierced with a fork.

-SAUTÉ: Dice your rinsed and peeled turnips into 1-inch cubes.
+SAUTÉ: Dice your rinsed turnips into 1-inch cubes.
 Sauté on medium-high heat with olive oil, garlic, and onions until tender.
 Add turnip greens towards the end of cooking and remove from heat once the greens are slightly wilted.